 Education opens dialogue to halt indefinite teacher strike

 The Ministry of Education has resumed talks with sector unions to prevent the indefinite strike called by teachers.
-Teachers are demanding salary improvements, reduced ratios, and more investment in school infrastructure.
-After weeks of tension, the government proposes a negotiation table, although without offering immediate budget increases.
-The educational community expects concrete progress.
+Teachers are demanding salary improvements, reduced student-to-teacher ratios, and increased investment in school infrastructure.
+After weeks of tension, the government proposes a negotiation table, though without offering immediate budget increases.
+The educational community awaits concrete progress.

 A round table with documents and a sign that says 'Negotiation' in front of an empty classroom and a blackboard with key dates.